 - You should note that Full Coverage typically includes collision and comprehensive insurance, but not necessarily other coverage.
 Therefore, your “full” coverage policy may not provide compensation for your own injuries as UM/UIM, PIP, and Medical Payments Coverage provide.

 Most drivers may not know they are not fully protected until it’s too late.
 You may already pay for liability insurance, but you deserve complete coverage.
-If you’ve been in a car accident, we at Sam & Ash, LLP will use all resources to ensure you get the care you are entitled to.
+If you’ve been in a car accident, we at Sam & Ash Injury Law will use all resources to ensure you get the care you are entitled to.
 For a free consultation, call us any time at 1 (800) 304-2000.